Fair Division with Money and Prices: Introduction

 \textit{Frugal is content with any single good -- her utility is maximally sub-additive -- while Greedy needs all goods to derive any utility -- his utility is maximally super-additive. }

-We submit that it is not fair to offer ex ante the same guarantee $\frac{1}{2 }$ to both agents -- achieved by auctioning the bundled goods as in MA.
-Under the veil of ignorance where we (as impartial observer) don't know person X who will share the goods with Frugal, we should take into account that together Frugal and X can produce at least as much utility surplus -- and often much more -- than if X is paired with Greedy.
-For this reason we dismiss $\frac{1}{n}u_{i}(A)$ as a \textquotedblleft repugnant\textquotedblright\ interpretation of ex ante fairness.
-This benchmark utility still plays a significant role in our analysis: we will call it agent $i$'s \textit{Familiar Share} (FS) and regard it as a compelling guarantee only for additive utilities.
+We submit that it is not fair to offer ex ante the same PS guarantee $\frac{1 }{2}$ to Frugal and Greedy.
+Under the veil of ignorance where we (as impartial observer) don't know person $X$ who will share the goods with Frugal, we should take into account that together Frugal and $X$ can produce at least as much utility surplus -- and typically much more -- than if $X$ is paired with Greedy.
+The guarantee $\frac{1}{n}u_{i}(A)$ ignores this fact.

-The \textit{Responsiveness} property says that we should guarantee \textit{ strictly} more than her FS to Frugal, which implies that Greedy is guaranteed strictly less than his FS.
+The \textit{Responsiveness} property says that we should guarantee \textit{ strictly} more than her PS to Frugal, which implies that Greedy is guaranteed strictly less than his PS (because the sum of utils of F and G is 1 for any division of the goods and cash).
 The \textit{Positivity }property, by contrast, protects Greedy: it requires to give him \textit{some} positive guarantee because his equal rights to the goods should amount to something regardless of his uncompromising utility.

-Divide\&Choose guarantees to Greedy a utility of $\frac{1}{4}$, half of his FS.
-As the Divider he secures $\frac{1}{2}$ by offering to pay $\frac{1}{2}$ for the bundled objects, or be paid $\frac{1}{2}$ and get no object; as the Chooser being offered two non empty piles of objects with zero transfers, he will get no surplus at all; so his safe bid of $\frac{1}{4}$ to be the Divider guarantees a benefit of $\frac{1}{4}$ whatever his role in the second stage.

-By contrast Frugal can secure a utility of $\frac{3}{4}$: as the Divider she gets the full benefit $1$ by proposing two non empty piles and zero transfers; as a Chooser the sum of her utility for the two shares is at least $1$ so one of them at least gives her utility $\frac{1}{2}$; then a bid of $\frac{1}{4}$ guarantees $1-\frac{1}{4}$ if she Divides, and $\frac{1 }{2}+\frac{1}{4}$ if she Chooses.

-The guarantees offered by Sell\&Buy to Frugal and Greedy are more nuanced: they take into account that the contrast between their preferences increases with the number $m$ of goods to divide.
-Specifically Greedy's guaranteed utility is $\frac{1}{m+1}$ and Frugal's is $\frac{m}{m+1}$.
-S\&B sensibly penalises Greedy and rewards Frugal more and more than D\&C as $m$ grows.

-Frugal's safe bid $\frac{m}{m+1}$ in stage 1 goes as follows.
-As Seller she will charge $\frac{1}{m+1}$ per good and end up with utility $\frac{m}{m+1}$ if Buyer buys everything, and at least $1$ if Buyer buys at least one good.
-As Buyer she will faces a total price of \textit{at most} $\frac{m}{m+1}$ so at least one good will cost $\frac{1}{m+1}$ or less and buying just that good guarantees the benefit $\frac{m}{m+1}$.